Plettenberg Bay, Garden Route, South Africa

 Anna Hearn (Staff)

-We absolutely loved Kurland when we visited it is nothing short of utterly charming, with large and airy Cape Dutch rooms set amidst swathes and swathes of the most exquisitely scented roses we spent hours just wandering around the gardens, it seemed there was a rose in every color possible and the scent pervaded the entire property.
+We absolutely loved Kurland when we visited it is nothing short of utterly charming, with large and airy Cape Dutch rooms set amidst swathes and swathes of the most exquisitely scented roses we spent hours just wandering around the gardens, it seemed there was a rose in every colour possible and the scent pervaded the entire property.
 Quite apart from this Kurland is actually a working polo farm while we didnt have time for a ride, we spent an enjoyable time getting to know some of the ponies.
 The rooms here are just wonderful, decorated with a nod to the rose theme, and everything in its place.
 It felt like a beautiful English country home dotted of course with vases and vases of blousy roses.
 We popped up to Kurland Villa, Peters private home nothing short of spectacular from the first view as you round the bend, we were greeted warmly by his three dogs.
 The House is beautiful, a warm, welcoming family home on a very grand scale we both loved the piano room!
 But it also felt like a place you could kick off your shoes and sink into one of the many squishy sofas with a book for the afternoon.
-Just perfect for families traveling together or even a group of friends.
+Just perfect for families travelling together or even a group of friends.

 Sarah Clegg (Staff)